aybruhm/aybruhm/README.md

 Kon'nichiwa, ningen!
 ------

-I am **Abram**, a passionate self-taught python developer and software engineer from Africa/Nigeria.
-My passion for software lies in dreaming up ideas and making them come true by translating them into elegant interfaces and functional backend systems.
-I have over 4 years of personal experience developing and designing software for the web, from simple landing pages, and custom web/restful applications to building enhanced end-user functionality.
+I am **Abram**, a passionate self-taught python developer and software engineer.
+I have over 4 years of personal and professional experience developing and designing software for the web, from simple landing pages, custom web and restful applications to building full fledged end-user systems.
 I have a knack for not panicking in the face of complexity.
 I break things down into manageable chunks, and tackle them with the tools at my disposal.

 Logic.
 Patience.
 Communication, and Attention to detail are my underlying strengths.